calvinfeng/machine-learning-notebook/README.md

 CS224n and many other research papers, textbooks and online tutorials.
 There are also notes I took from my professional work and personal projects using machine learning.

+## Python 2 vs Python 3

+I wrote majority of the content in Python 2.7 in 2018.
+Now Python 2.7 is fully deprecated, I am switching to Python 3.8.

+My dependency will be upgraded to

+- Tensorflow 2.4.1
+- Keras 2.4.3

+Some of my old Tensorflow code probably won't work anymore.

 ## Table of Contents

 The list is not sorted in any order.